 It was time to present it to the others...

-Since then, there has been lots of improvements on the ESP8266 support for Arduino and there is a new chip (ESP32) around the corner with some nifty new features like dual cores to control WiFi and logic code separately, and Bluetooth on-board!.
-It would also be nice to make this tool remote-ready (or remote-first), so that anyone could call for help of anyone around the globe, this would actually simplify things a bit because the main server would be elsewhere in the cloud and not in one of the aquda devices.
+Since then, there have been lots of improvements on the ESP8266 support for Arduino and there is a new chip (ESP32) around the corner with some nifty new features like dual cores to control WiFi and logic code separately, and Bluetooth onboard!.
+It would also be nice to make this tool remote-ready (or remote first) so that anyone could call for help of anyone around the globe, this would actually simplify things a bit because the main server would be elsewhere in the cloud and not in one of the aquda devices.